Robo-Advisor vs. Financial Advisors vs. DIY Investing – What’s the Difference?

 These checklists will get you started choosing whether to choose DIY investing vs. robo advisor vs. financial planner money management.

 You understand the investment markets, properties and volatility.

 You grasp the types of available investments – stocks, bonds, mutual funds, exchange traded funds, REITS and more.

 You’re secure choosing a target date fund for retirement and several index funds for intermediate term investing.

 You have the time to pick and choose investments, monitor their performance and rebalance when necessary back to your preferred asset allocation.

 You’re level-headed enough not to sell after a market drop and buy at the market peaks.

 You want to try to beat the average market returns.

-You’re a control freak and want to DIY with your own money.
+You’re a control freak and are hesitant to trust other with your hard earned cash.

 Choose the best robo-advisor for you with the Robo-Advisor Selection Wizard.